 The defined contribution plan, the Samuel Adams Brewery Company, Ltd. 401(k) Plan for Represented Employees (the "SABC 401(k) Plan"), is a Company-sponsored plan.
 It was established in 1997 and is available to all union employees upon commencement of employment or, if later, attaining age 21.
 Participants may make voluntary contributions up to 60% of their annual compensation to the SABC 401(k) Plan, subject to IRS limitations.
 Effective July 1, 2007, the Company commenced making a non-elective contribution for eligible employees who are members of what is now the Service Employees' International Union, Local 1, Firemen & Oilers Division ("Local #1").
 Effective January 1, 2012, the Company commenced making a non-elective contribution for eligible employees who are members of The International Union of Operating Engineers, Local #20 ("Local #20").
-Company contributions for fiscal 2014 and 2013 were insignificant.
+Company contributions for fiscal 2015 and 2014 were insignificant.
 The basic annual administrative fee for the SABC 401(k) Plan is paid by the Plan's investment fund revenue.
-In addition, per the

-Service Provider Payment Agreement up to a maximum of two basis points multiplied by the total amount of assets under the Plan per year is available for paying eligible Plan expenses.
+In addition, per the Service Provider Payment Agreement up to a maximum of two basis points multiplied by the total amount of assets under the Plan per year is available for paying eligible Plan expenses.
 The Company is responsible for the payment of any additional fees related to the management of the SABC 401(k) Plan.
 Such fees are not material to the Company.

 The defined benefit plan, the Samuel Adams Brewery Company, Ltd. Local Union No. 1199 Pension Plan (the "Local 1199 Pension Plan"), is a Company-sponsored pension plan.
 It was established in 1991 and is open to all union employees who are covered by the Company's collective bargaining agreement with Teamsters Local Union No. 1199 ("Local Union #1199") and who have completed 12 consecutive months of employment with at least 750 hours worked.
 The defined benefit is determined based on years of service since July 1991.
-The Company made contributions of \$162,000 in 2014 and no contributions in 2013.
-At December 27, 2014 and December 28, 2013, the unfunded projected pension benefits were not material to the Company's financial statements.
+The Company made contributions of \$188,000 and \$162,000 in 2015 and 2014 respectively.
+At December 26, 2015 and December 27, 2014, the unfunded projected pension benefits were \$1.6 million and \$1.7 million, respectively.

 The Company provides a supplement to eligible retirees from Local #20, Local #1 and Local Union #1199 to assist them with the cost of Medicare gap coverage after their retirement on account of age or permanent disability.
 To qualify for this benefit (collectively, the "Retiree Medical Plan"), an employee must have worked for at least 20 years for the Company or its predecessor at the Company's Cincinnati Brewery, must have been enrolled in the Company's comprehensive medical plan for at least 5 years before retirement and, in the case of retirees from Local #20, for at least 7 of the last 10 years of their employment, and must be eligible for Medicare benefits under the Social Security Act.
-The accumulated post-retirement benefit obligation was determined using a discount rate of 4.0% at December 27, 2014 and 5.0% at December 28, 2013 respectively, and a 2.5% health care cost increase based on the Cincinnati Consumer Price Index for the years 2014, 2013 and 2012.
+The accumulated post-retirement benefit obligation was determined using a discount rate of 4.5% at December 26, 2015 and 4.0% at December 27, 2014 respectively, and a 2.5% health care cost increase based on the Cincinnati Consumer Price Index for the years 2015, 2014, and 2013.
 The effect of a 1% point increase and the effect of a 1% point decrease in the assumed health care cost trend rates on the aggregate of the service and interest cost components of net periodic post-retirement health care benefit costs and the accumulated post-retirement benefit obligation for health care benefits would not be significant.